 That was as good a point as any to end the conversation.
 “See you there.”

 “You had a new girlfriend?”
-I turned to see him staring at me compassionately.
+I turned to see him staring at me, not willing to let it go.
 “Maybe you’re not ready for a new city.
 What was her name?”

 I felt it in my head, then.
 The sickness he’d warned me about.
 But it wasn’t from the sea.